 Region: Reutte

 The most remarkable discovery of my adventures last summer in Tirol was Hinterhornbach.
-This little side valley of Lechtal Valley is often overlooked, although it is neither in a remote location nor difficult to reach.
-There are only a few houses in the valley, there is no village centre and there are not shops – but you don’t need any of that around here.
-There are two amazing guest houses for overnight stays and delicious food – so besides the landscape also enough other reasons to spend some days around here.
-For a start: the guest house Adler, which I got to know a few years ago.
-The food is delicious, and meanwhile, the rooms have also been renovated and look amazing.
-Then there is the highlight of this year: the guest house Hochvogel, named after the distinctive mountain in the valley.
-The view from here is phenomenal, the food is exquisite.
-I don’t need a magnificent wellness programme thanks to this lookout.
-This is exactly how I imagine a place of longing – you can take in the surrounding and do not need any entertainment at all.
+This side valley branching off the Lechtal Valley is often overlooked, though it is neither in a remote location nor particularly difficult to reach.
+The valley has just a few houses, no village centre and no shops but you don’t need any of that around here anyway.
+There are two cosy guesthouses offering accommodation and delicious food two more reasons to visit.
+One is the Landgasthof Adler, which I first visited a few years ago.
+The food is excellent and the renovated rooms are really cosy.
+Then there is the place I stayed this year, the Gasthof Hochvogel, named after the distinctive Hochvogel mountain in the valley.
+The views are phenomenal, the food is exquisite.
+I don’t need a luxurious spa and beauty programme this is all the rest and relaxation I need.
 Simply wonderful! – Eckard Speckbacher

 Category: Hiking